georghildebrand/slurm_tools/fusion.io/InstallFusionUbuntu.md

     sudo modprobe iomemory-vsl4
     sudo fio-status # everything right? double check in case with dmesg or syslog

 3. Format the Device
 Note: You may also consider using raid options or creating partitions ...
 Here we simply setup an ext4 fs
     sudo mkfs.ext4 /dev/fioa # format the dev with ext4
 4. Mount the device
-    # check if you need to add fio to fstab or read manual for driver
+4.1 check if you need to add fio to fstab or read manual for driver auto attach options

 #uninstall:
 read the manual its recommended to uninstall all the drivers before updating....